 And lastly, just remember that THIS.
 TAKES.
 TIME.
 Everyone, no matter how good they think they are, will have to take weeks, months or even years to become even reasonably good at this, and everyone will be prone to make mistakes or change their perspective on types, people and the system in general.
 This is normal and necessary.
 As long as you remember to be patient and not too stubborn or proud, you will be able to grow in understanding what your type is and how types themselves work.

 That’s all for now.
-Hope my little journey can help everyone have a better understanding of their type and typology in general.
+I hope my little journey can help everyone have a better understanding of their type and typology in general.
 Take care, everyone!

 Want to Learn More About the Enneagram?
 Check out: